alcionai/corso/website/blog/2023-04-24-backup-frequency.md

 Independent of whether it's Microsoft 365 or other systems, at least once a day.
 Probably about once every 8 hours.
-It will ensure your backups are incremental and that you don’t lose too much work in the event of an incident.
+It will ensure your backups are efficient due to incremental data capture and that you don’t lose too much work in the event of an incident.
 Higher frequencies will be necessary for higher RPO goals.